radio0but/amiibocardscript/README.md

 Amiibo Cards Generator is a complete solutions to make ready-to-print PDFs of Amiibo cards.
 Simply use one of the scripts provided that works on most of the major Linux distributions(Fedora,Rhel,Arch,Manjaro,Ubuntu,Debian) or the windows installer to install the software on your system.
 This project uses AmiiboAPI for data.
 The AmiiboCardsPrintPrep.py is specifically calibrated for NFC cards 5.44cm x 8.55cm tested on an HP DeskJet 3630 printer.

-Big new the GTK version is no a one window application !!!!!

-Making amiibo cards sticker is now more straightforward, thanks to a new launcher script(start.py) that guides users through the process.

 ### For Linux Users: